RESIDENCE STATUS FOR TUITION PURPOSES

 - You have maintained that domicile for at least twelve (12) consecutive months before the beginning of the academic term or semester

-- You have a residentiary presence in the state
+- You have a documented residentiary presence in the state

 - You intend to make North Carolina your permanent home indefinitely (rather than being in North Carolina solely to attend college)